Warren Buffett’s Berkshire Hathaway profit soars in second quarter

-Warren Buffett’s Berkshire Hathaway reported strong quarterly earnings on Saturday, boosted by its insurance underwriting policies and an accounting change that previously caused a first-quarter loss worth more than $1 billion.
+Warren Buffett’s Berkshire Hathaway reported stronger-than-expected quarterly earnings on Saturday, boosted by its insurance underwriting policies and an accounting change that previously caused a first-quarter loss worth more than $1 billion.

 Continue Reading Below

-Earnings for the multinational conglomerate, whose earning power is largely concentrated in the insurance sector, jumped to $6.89 billion from $4.12 billion in the year-ago period.
+Earnings for the multinational conglomerate, whose earning power is largely concentrated in the insurance sector, jumped to $6.89 billion, or roughly $4,190 per Class A share, from $4.12 billion, or $2,505 per share, in the year-ago period.

 In May, the company posted a rare $1.1 billion first-quarter loss, largely due to an accounting change that required it to report unrealized gains or losses in stock investments as net income.
+Analysts at Thomson Reuters anticipated shares would rise to $3,387 per share.

 And last year, Berkshire reported net earnings of $44.9 billion.
 Almost two-thirds of that -- $29 billion -- stemmed from President Trump’s business-friendly tax overhaul that was signed into law in December.

 A large bulk of Berkshire, headquartered in Omaha, Nebraska, includes stock holdings.
-Although its biggest stake is in Apple (which became the first U.S.-listed company to reach a $1 trillion market capitalization this week), other notable names include Wells Fargo, Coca-Cola and American Express.
-In the 1960s, when Berkshire Hathaway first began trading publicly, shares cost about $11.
-Today, it’s at $301,785, for a gain of 2 million percent.
+Although its biggest stake is in Apple Inc. (which became the first U.S.-listed company to reach a $1 trillion market capitalization this week), other notable names include Wells Fargo, Coca-Cola and American Express.
+The billionaire investor said Berkshire ended June with a $47.2 billion stake in Apple.

 What do you think?